Bobby G

-Bobby G (also known as Bobby Gee) (born Robert Alan Gubby, 23 August 1953) is a member of pop group Bucks Fizz, best known for winning the 1981 Eurovision Song Contest and for achieving three UK number one hits with "Making Your Mind Up" (1981), "The Land of Make Believe" (1981) and "My Camera Never Lies" (1982).
+Bobby G (born Robert Alan Gubby, 23 August 1953), also known as Bobby Gee, is a member of pop group Bucks Fizz, best known for winning the 1981 Eurovision Song Contest and for achieving three UK number one hits with "Making Your Mind Up" (1981), "The Land of Make Believe" (1981) and "My Camera Never Lies" (1982).

 Early career

 G was born in Epsom, Surrey, England.
 After leaving school at 14, he began working in a number of trades, the most significant of these being in construction.
 In his late teens he set up his own building business, based on the knowledge he had gained from his father, who was also a builder.
 For much of the 1970s he worked in building and plumbing.